 - Receive a certificate and a transcript notation that shows you have earned a Global Citizenship Certificate.

-The program offers students development in core areas.
+Our program offers students development in the following core areas.

 The foundational class, Global Perspectives (IDI 2431 Sections 1,2,3, 21 & 22), introduces students to the basic concepts, theories, functions and behaviors associated with intercultural communication.

 The capstone course, Global Citizenship (IFS 3125), is a research-based course in which students develop a final project based on their intercultural and global experiences.
 Students then present their research papers in a poster or oral presentation at the end of the semester.

 Additionally, two elected courses are required to complete the certificate.
 The academic component of the certificate helps students develop core critical thinking and communication skills.
 Students receive a transcript notation that shows you have earned a Global Citizenship Certificate; this is a great way to demonstrate global-readiness to future graduate schools and employers.